Erasmus Charter and Erasmus Policy Statement

 An important part of the strategy of UiB is that internationalization shall be an integrated part of education and research and should be a factor that contributes to the high academic standards of the institution.

-We are currently launching pilots of mandatory mobility in study programmes, automatic recognition with some Erasmus partners (no application process) and open mobility agreements with our strategic partners in the Arqus alliance.
+We are currently launching pilots of mandatory mobility in study programmes, automatic recognition with some Erasmus partners (no application process).
 We will continue piloting to find new ways to increase mobility as well as to ensure mobility and internationalisation for all, specifically focusing on blended and virtual mobility.
 The value of face-to-face meetings is still to be ensured, but shorter mobility periods and internationalisation at home, with the benefits from our incoming students, will also be considered a priority for UiB.
 Not everyone will go on a physical exchange, but will be offered international study subjects in their programme of study at UiB.

 UiB will work towards a higher involvement in Erasmus projects and in particular projects with focus on innovative practices.
-We are also seeking synergies between funding instruments, and we have already seen spin-offs for cooperation among our partners in the Arqus alliance.
+We are also seeking synergies between funding instruments, and we have already seen spin-offs.

 High quality of internationalisation is equally important, and international cooperation should as far as it is possible, be based on research cooperation and academic collaboration.
 This ensures high quality in our international partnerships as well as internationalisation in our teaching and research.
 This benefits our students as well, as we will encourage them to participate in research activities whenever possible.

 As a modern university, we are proud to state that we provide updated information (course catalogue), transparent processes for application and selection, support for incoming and outgoing students through the International Centre, and that we are inclusive and flexible with both incoming and outgoing students regarding their selection of courses and recognition process.